jesnuka/jesnuka.github.io/README.md

-# Personal portofolio by Jesse Nukarinen
+# Personal portfolio by Jesse Nukarinen
 This portfolio includes personal and school related projects.
 A separate category is for separate projects.

 ## Personal Projects